j-ack-bennett/AboutMe/README.md

 ### This or That

 This or That is a personal project of mine that is just in its beginning stages.
-It's a simple game of comparing two different things (eg. cats or dogs) and seeing what percentage of people choose either option.
+It's a simple game of comparing two different things (eg. iOS or Android) and seeing what percentage of people choose either option.
 There will be added functionality of commenting, user stats, creating your own comparisons etc.

 ## Other Stuff